thecoolnerd92/DynamicWebScraping/README.md

 ```
 A robust, reusable module for web scraping with the scraping library abstracted
 away so it can be easily updated/ changed as needed.
-Update the config in the settings.py file to run with a different configuration
+Update the config in the settings.py file to run with a different configuration.
 Set your driver option (selenium or nodriver) in the config (defaults to nodriver)

 ### Current Options